vipulkrsingh/vipulkrsingh.github.io/_posts/2015-11-28-welcome-to-jekyll.markdown

 Next step is choosing a theme, the community comes to rescue with a bunch of cool themes, like this one i found on jekylltheme.org [here](http://jekyllthemes.org/themes/daktilo/).
 This elegant theme created by [Daktilo](https://github.com/kronik3r/daktilo) caught my attention.
 Daktilo had clear instructions about how to set it up and now i have a nice theme for the blog as well.

-So now there is a blog, a cool theme and an easy way to keep publishing posts.
-Time start creating some posts.
+So here we go a blog, cool theme and an easy way to publish.